IBM/WCA-AnsibleLightspeed-L3/docs/index.md

 ## **ii.
 Generative AI-assisted code lifecycle management achieves what LLMs alone cannot**

-Following the debut of OpenAI's ChatGPT, the marketplace has been awash with competing large language model (LLM) and generative AI-based assists.
+Following the debut of OpenAI's ChatGPT, the marketplace has been awash with competing large language model (LLM) and generative AI-based assistants.
 It's one thing to train and deploy an LLM; it's another thing entirely to make it applicable and tangibly beneficial for business.

 What separates IBM watsonx Code Assistant (WCA) offerings from competing vendors in the marketplace?
 The design and implementation of WCA is purposely built to assist, using generative AI, software and code lifecycle management.